tigera-solutions/cc-aks-detect-block-network-attacks/modules/module-5-ids-waf.md

 3. Test the IDS emulating an attack to the vote service:

-   - Find the IP address of the vote application and export it to the `VOTE_EXTERNAL` enviroment variable
+   - Find the IP address of the vote application and export it to the `VOTE_EXTERNAL` environment variable

      ```bash
      export VOTE_EXTERNAL=$(kubectl get svc -n vote vote-external -o=jsonpath='{.status.loadBalancer.ingress[*].ip}')